Guardion Health Sciences Inc. (GHSI) Stock Could Soon Reward Patient Investors

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a -60.92% loss in the last 1 month and extending the period to 3 months gives it a 106.91%, and is 8.37% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 13.08% over the week and 15.10% over the month.
+The stock witnessed a -42.54% loss in the last 1 month and extending the period to 3 months gives it a 77.64%, and is -4.78% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 9.18% over the week and 13.87% over the month.

 The EPS is expected to grow by 22.50% this year.